-The Future of Lake Ontario is in it’s Tributaries April 24, 2017 – Posted in: From Our Community
+The Future of Lake Ontario is in it’s Tributaries April 24, 2017 – Posted in: Community

 A few months back, I wrote a post that shared a really well thought message about the state of New York’s Salmon River, put together by local angler and shop owner, Malinda Barna.
 Having personally witnessed the mass die-off of Steelhead that happened on the river a few years back, this was (and remains) a serious issue of great importance to me and other anglers.
 As area anglers fear the worst, and western fisheries take lessons away from the circumstances that have led to this, it’s more important than ever for our community to rally behind methods that can help the Salmon – and other cherished fisheries around the world.
 As the following Q & A update details, the answers may be simpler than you think… Scott